Terms & Conditions of Use of OCA Website

 OCA grants the End User a non-exclusive, limited Licence to use the Program for the Term in exchange for the payment of the Subscription Fee.
 End Users agree that:

-(iv) is to be used by a Party for the purposes of obtaining legal advice or for the production to a Family Consultant, Family Counsellor or Family Dispute Resolution Practitioner
+- is to be used by a Party for the purposes of obtaining legal advice or for the production to a Family Consultant, Family Counsellor or Family Dispute Resolution Practitioner.

 2.2 Uploading Content about Children

-(a) the Content added may be presented by the other party in Court;
+- the Content added may be presented by the other Party in Court;

-(e) in all Content they upload to the Website, they will be respectful and not denigrate the other Party or use offensive language;
+- in all Content they upload to the Website, they will be respectful and not denigrate the other Party or use offensive language; and

-(f) that the uploading of the content provision of the Content to the Website is not breaking any law of Queensland, Australia.
+- that the uploading of the content provision of the Content to the Website is not breaking any law of Australia.

 2.3 Copyright in the Content